SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

     name: Current family composition
     primary_key: false
     sample_generator: null
+    status: Pending consideration
     type: Categorical
     validation:
       dimension: current_family_composition
       required: true
   - comments: null
     description: Selection of each option that applies to the participant.
 To be collected once and submitted within 3 months of enrolment.
+JF - '0-4' option is unhelpful for analysis.
+If this is an online questionaire, would be better to have this as a routed question (only if with caring reponsibilities) and change to "1-4".
+      Or add a 'no kids' option."
+TR - I think 0-4 here is an age bracket rather than a number of children.
+Agree re routing - that's for CRM providers/implementers to organise but it's certainly what we'd reccomend to them.
     dimensions:
       dimensions:
       - description: null